Baby Loss Awareness Week 9-15 October 2025

 Wave of Light

-The week culminates, as always, with Baby Loss Awareness Day on 15 October and the poignant global Wave of Light at 7pm.
+The week culminates, as always, with Pregnancy and Infant Loss Remembrance Day on 15 October and the poignant global Wave of Light at 7pm.
 During this wave of light, we remember the babies that have died during pregnancy, at, during or after birth by lighting a candle at 7pm and leaving it to burn for at least one hour.
 You can also choose to share your candle on our social media channels, if you so wish.
 However you choose to mark your loss, you will be uniting with others across the world in honour of those pregnancies and babies who lit up our lives for such a short time and we hope this event can bring some comfort.

 Wear your Baby Loss Awareness Pin Badge